Skip to Content

 You can add 1 tablespoon of oil to ease the frying.

-Cook the rice over a low-medium fire until water evaporates.
+Cook the rice over a low-medium fire until the water evaporates.

-Place a small frying pan over low medium fire and pour in the oil(1/2-1 cup).
+Place a small frying pan over a low-medium fire and pour in the oil.

-Use a slotted spoon to scoop up the fried onions and place them in kitchen paper towels to drain excess oil.
+Use a slotted spoon to scoop up the fried onions and place them on kitchen paper towels to drain the excess oil.

-If you are garnishing the yellow rice with cashews and raisins, fry them as well, not more than 30 seconds then transfer them to drain excess oil.
+If you are garnishing the yellow rice with cashews and raisins, curry leaves, fry them as well, not more than 30 seconds, then transfer them to drain the excess oil.

 Transfer rice to a large platter, garnish with the fried onions, followed by cashews and raisins.